 Central Christian School exists to educate, equip, and edify every student to exalt the name of Jesus Christ.

-Central Christian School aspires to partner with Christian families and the local church to educate students by Scripture alone so that students gain a firm assurance of their salvation by grace alone, through faith alone, in Christ alone, to the glory of God alone.
+Central Christian School aspires to partner with Christian families and the local church to educate students from a Biblical Worldview so that students gain a firm assurance of their salvation by grace alone, through faith alone, in Christ alone, to the glory of God alone.